angelicagardner/paper-collection/papers/anycast-load-balancing-feature.md

 - A more seamless and efficient approach is to embed monitoring and failover capabilities directly into the LB infrastructure.

 ### `Basics of Anycast`
-- Anycast is a routing technique where multiple hosts share the same IP address and user traffic is routed to the nearest available host based on network topology.
+- Anycast is a routing method where multiple hosts share the same IP address, and user traffic is directed to the nearest host based on network topology.
-- Useful when all hosts provide identical services, ensuring users connect to the closest service instance.
+- It is effective when all hosts deliver the same service, ensuring users are connected to the closest available instance.
-- Anycast lacks awareness of service health because BGP/Anycast alone doesn’t know whether the service behind the advertised IP is actually healthy, which can result in traffic being routed to unhealthy instances.
-It only routes traffic based on network topology (i.e., shortest path).
-If a server becomes unhealthy but still advertises the IP via BGP, users will still be sent there — hence the risk.
+- However, Anycast lacks built-in service health awareness.
+Since routing is handled by Border Gateway Protocol (BGP), which only considers network paths (not service status), traffic may be routed to an unhealthy instance if it continues to advertise the IP, posing a reliability risk.

 ### `Our implementation`
-- Employs BGP to build a route advertisement hierarchy which eliminates the need for proxy-based failover, preserving client identity and reducing overhead.
+- The system leverages BGP to build a hierarchical route advertisement structure, eliminating the need for proxy-based failover.
+This not only preserves client identity (unlike proxies) but also reduces latency and overhead.
-- LB is provided as a shared infrastructure usable by multiple services without adding network complexity.
+- Load balancing is designed as a shared infrastructure, supporting multiple services without increasing network complexity or configuration overhead.
-- LBs perform service-specific health checks which enables support for both UDP and TCP services.
-This refers to the application-level health management added on top of Anycast in their implementation: they use load balancers that run health checks (e.g., using ldirectord).
-When all local backends fail, the load balancer withdraws the Anycast IP via BGP — i.e., it stops advertising the route.
-As a result, Anycast automatically reroutes users to the next nearest healthy location.
+- To make Anycast service-aware, the LBs perform application-level health checks (using ldirectord).
+When all local service backends become unavailable, the load balancer withdraws the Anycast IP via BGP.
+This stops route advertisements from that location, prompting the network to automatically reroute users to the next nearest healthy instance.
-- A dedicated subnet for Anycast VIPs is configured.
+- A dedicated subnet is reserved for all Anycast Virtual IPs (VIPs).
-- Routers accept /32 advertisements only from Load Balancers, with ACL protections to prevent route hijacking.
+- Routers are configured to accept only /32 route advertisements from LBs within this subnet, with Access Control Lists (ACLs) in place to prevent route hijacking or misconfiguration.
-- Anycast VIPs can coexist with traditional VIPs on the same infrastructure.
+- Anycast and traditional VIPs can be configured side-by-side on the same LB infrastructure, allowing flexible service deployment without architectural changes.

 ### `Software used for this implementation`
 - Load Balancers are deployed in HA pairs to ensure resilience against single-machine failures.

-Heartbeat (from the Linux-HA project) is used as the cluster resource manager, responsible for managing network interfaces and backend software as heartbeat resources. ldirectord is used for:

-Performing health checks on backend servers.
-Adding/removing backends from the load balancing pool based on health.
-Fallback routing: If all backends fail, it redirects traffic to a secondary location.

-Custom Feature:

-A fallback command was added to ldirectord to dynamically bring Anycast IPs up or down based on backend health status. ip_vs (Linux Kernel Load Balancing module) is used to implement Direct Routing (DR) for all VIPs.

-ldirectord interfaces with:

-    ifconfig to manage IPs.

-    ipvsadm to control ip_vs and manage backend pools.

-Quagga (a routing software suite) is used to implement BGP on the Load Balancers.

-Quagga allows Load Balancers to:

-    Advertise BGP routes for services to network routers.

-    Automatically withdraw routes when backends fail, ensuring no traffic is sent to unavailable services.

-Each service is assigned an IP (VIP).

-LVS configuration brings VIPs up.

-If all associated backends fail:
+- Heartbeat (from the Linux-HA project) manages HA, ensuring one LB takes over if the other fails.
+- ldirectord performs health checks on backend servers and adds/removes them from the LB pool.
+It also controls the Anycast IP — bringing it up or down based on server health.
+- ip_vs (Linux kernel module) handles actual load balancing using Direct Routing (DR) mode.
+- Quagga runs BGP on the LBs, letting them advertise or withdraw service routes dynamically.

-    ldirectord brings down the VIP's Anycast IP.

-    Quagga withdraws the route, preventing users from being routed to that failed instance.
+- When all backends for a service fail, ldirectord disables the Anycast IP and Quagga withdraws the route, preventing user traffic from reaching a failed site.

 ### `Adding new services to the setup`
-- Simple Integration:

-    New services can be added by configuring their backends as VIPs on an Anycast-enabled Load Balancer.

-    Only requires updates to Heartbeat and ldirectord configurations.
+- New services can be integrated easily by configuring their backends as VIPs (Virtual IPs) on an Anycast-enabled LB.
+This requires only minimal changes to the Heartbeat and ldirectord configurations.

-No Additional Network Configuration:

-    The Anycast network setup is already in place, reducing complexity and speeding up deployment.

-Scaling to New Locations:

-    Adding a service in a new location follows the same configuration process.

-    Anycast ensures users are automatically routed to the nearest Load Balancer.
+- Expanding a service to a new geographic location follows the same configuration process.
+Thanks to Anycast, users are automatically routed to the nearest available LB with no need for manual traffic management.

 ### `Failure modes and recovery times`
-- Recovery Time Considerations:

-    Times are based on this specific Anycast setup; results may vary with different configurations.

-Route Propagation Delay:

-    Less than 1 second for BGP route updates to propagate.

-Router Dead Timer:

-    Set to 30 seconds for detecting unresponsive BGP peers.

-Service Failures:
+- Recovery behavior is specific to this Anycast setup and may vary depending on system configurations and timeout values.
+- BGP route propagation is fast, typically under 1 second.
+- The router dead timer is set to 30 seconds, which defines the time required to detect a lost BGP peer.

-    If all backends fail, recovery time = health check interval + <1 second for BGP updates.
+- If all service backends fail, recovery time = health check interval + <1 second BGP update

-Total Failures (e.g., power/network loss):

-    Recovery time = 30-second dead timer + <1 second propagation.
+- In the event of a total failure (e.g., power or network outage at a location), recovery time = 30-second dead timer + <1 second BGP propagation

 ## Questions/Discussion Points

 - Network topology means that routing decisions are made based on the structure of the network.
 "Nearest" doesn't necessary mean geographically closets but topologically closets so the host can be reached with the fewest number of network hops, lowest latency or fastest route throuogh the network infrastructure.
--
+- Border Gateway Protocol is the core routing protocol of the internet, responsible for how data is routed between different networks.
+BGP decides the best path for data to travel across the internet and is used by Internet Service Providers (ISPs), data centers, and large enterprises to exchange routing information.
+In Anycast, BGP is used to advertise the same IP address from multiple locations, allowing routers to direct users.